Marmalade Sandwich

 A square of fried Lorne sausage, a runny fried egg and a tattie scone stacked in a Scottish morning roll, the full Glasgow breakfast plate folded into one hand.

-Fresh picked lobster on plain sliced bread with butter and a squeeze of lemon, the plainest possible carrier for an expensive catch.
+Fresh-picked lobster on plain sliced bread with butter and a squeeze of lemon, sold at the Norfolk stalls a day-boat catch away from the sea.
 A coastal British reading, not the New England roll.

-Picked Cornish lobster on a small soft toasted brioche bun, dressed with mayonnaise and lemon and a few drops of warm butter; the chef-led British seaside reading of the New England original.
+Picked Cornish lobster on a toasted brioche bun, dressed with lemon mayo and a thread of warm butter: the British seaside reading, where the bread is the decision, not the default.

 Coarse-cut pork minced no finer than 4.5mm, seasoned hard with sage until the cut face flecks green, split flat and browned in soft bread.
 The county's bid to protect the name failed in 2012.